yeahsmaggy/Wordpress-CMB2-Custom-Content-Types/README.md

 ## How to use

+- This example repo includes a content type called 'Block'.
+To create others you just copy and rename the definitions.
 - Whatever custom content types / cmb2 you have defined will appear in admin area of wordpress